-Parent/Guardian Address Parent/Guardian Phone Number

-Principal's Name Name of Your Child's School School Address

-Dear Principal:

-I am the parent of \\\\\\, whose date of birth is \\\\\\.

-Please schedule an IEP Team Meeting as soon as possible to discuss my child's needs and IEP services.
-My child has been suffering in school because of ongoing bullying or harassment that is interfering with their ability to meaningfully progress and participate in school.
-[Since the bullying began, my child has been diagnosed with mental health problems related to the bullying / started seeing a therapist.]

-In addition to the people who are required under law to attend the IEP Team Meeting, I would like the following people to be present at this meeting:

-[teachers or other staff aware of bullying/harassment; staff responsible for students when or where incidents have occurred; therapist or other provider working with the student]

-I will be bringing the following people with me to the meeting:

-When scheduling the meeting, please be aware of my availability:

-[Provide dates or times that you can or cannot meet]

-Should you have any questions or problems with this request, please contact me at the following number(s) \\\\\\ or by e-mail at \\\\\\.

-Thank you.

-cc: Director of Special Education
+Parent/Guardian Address Parent/Guardian Phone Number ъ.
+Principal's Name Name of Your Child's School School Address Date Dear Principal: I am the parent of , whose date of birth is . services.
+My child has been suffering in that is interfering with their ability to n as soon as possible to discuss my child's needs school because of ongoing bullying or hara neaningfully progress and participate in scheen diagnosed with mental health problems re ssment nool. under law to attend the IEP Team Meeting, I this meeting: harassment; staff responsible for students who or other provider working with the student] en or I will be bringing the following people wi th me to the meeting: When scheduling the meeting, please be a ware of my availability: [Provide dates or times that you can or co nnot meet] Should you have any questions or problem number(s) or by e-mail at ns with this request, please contact me at the f ollowing Thank you.
+Sincerely, Parent/Guardian Name cc: Director of Special Education KEEP A COPY OF THIS LETTER FOR YOUR RECORDS.
+WE RECOMMEND THAT YOU EMAIL OR